top of page

 Create Client: hitting /createClient API

-For creating a client send the following details in the headers
+To create a client, send the following details in the headers

 Client_name:- name of the client

-Now Generating token for the above client .
+3. Now generating a token for the above client.

 Generate token: hitting /token API

-For generating the token give the following headers:-
+To generate the token, give the following headers:-

 Client_id:- Client ID of the client API